OhItsAidan/SSH-Honeypot-Aidan-Edition/README.md

 help
 ```
 ## 🔐 SSH Key Permissions
-You need to ensure the server key has the correct permissions, if the key is refused, use this command:
+You need to ensure the server key has the correct permissions.
+If the key is refused, use this command:
 ```bash
 chmod 600 server.key
 ```